Your Words Reflect Your Character

 - Refuse to engage in negative conversations about others.

-- Refuse to be part of groups who speak poorly of others.
+- Refuse to be part of groups that speak poorly of others.
 Remember that if you are surrounded by people who thrive on cutting others down, it may be time for you to reconsider with whom you spend your time.

 - Avoid making negative or unflattering comments about other people by remembering that your comments influence people’s views of you.